-1226.1 Start Device
+1226.1 Start Doors

-Two gates approved by the FIS shall be used.
-The gates must be capable of simultaneous and/or delayed opening and connected to the timing devices.
+Two start doors approved by the FIS must be used.
+The doors must be capable of simultaneous and/or delayed opening and connected to the timing devices.

-The Jury and the starter together will control the start.
-The start signal can only be given after the Jury has given the competitors permission to start.
+The start signal can only be given after the Jury has given permission to start.